piersfinlayson/software-defined-retro-rom/docs/MCU-SELECTION.md

 ## Which One Should **You** Choose?

 If you don't have strong reasons to go with the STM32, go with the RP2350.
-Get a few and expect you might fry one with a dodgy voltage regular/power supply.
+Get a few and expect you might fry one one day with a dodgy voltage regular/power supply.

 One ROM's support is already essentially equivalent and will only get better.

 ## RP2350

 The One ROM Pico uses the RP2350 MCU, A4 stepping or later.
-This is now used by default by JLC's PCB assembly service.
+This is now (August 2025) used by default by JLC's PCB assembly service.

 See [RP2350](docs/RP2350.md) for more details about the RP2350 support, including some earlier performance results.